iamseth/oracledb_exporter/README.md

 If the value of limite_value is 'UNLIMITED', the request send back the value -1.

-You can increase the log level (`-log.level debug`) in order to get the statement generating this error.
+You can increase the log level (`--log.level debug`) in order to get the statement generating this error.

 ## error while loading shared libraries: libclntsh.so.xx.x: cannot open shared object file: No such file or directory